Frequently Asked Questions

 - How is a bare metal server different from a cloud compute instance?

-- How do I place a request for a bare metal instance?
+- How do I place a request for a bare metal instance with a dedicated server?

 - How do I create a bare metal instance?